 Council Elementary School

-- Council Elementary School's student population of 159 students has stayed relatively flat over five school years.
+- Council Elementary School's student population of 153 students has grown by 9% over five school years.

 |Grades Offered||Grades Prekindergarten-6|